Fall 2015 textbook list

 For current prerequisites for a particular course, and to view course offerings for a particular semester, see the Virginia Tech Course Timetables.

-ECE 5664 Cellular Radio and Personal Communications (3C)
+ECE 5664 Cellular Communication Systems (3C)

 Typically offered: Spring.
 Program Area: Communications.